 We joined the Black Diamond tour when we were in Nagasaki.
 The tour office is located in the city’s harbor, close to the Ohato tram station.
 It’s possible to sign up for the tour when you got there, however, check the website to secure your ticket during peak season, as they only operate only a few group tours a day.

-The tour was about 3 hours, including visits to both Hashima and Takashima.
+The tour was about three hours, including visits to both Hashima and Takashima.
 We checked in at the reception at 2 pm at the pier and we headed to the Coal Museum and Statue of Yataro Iwasaki on Takashima before we went further to Hashima.

 Before we landed, we had a good look at the island from the sea – and I could already feel the “sinister” vibe with deserted islands.
 The island was fully developed at one point and now there is nothing but rubbles.
 The island has a designated route and the guide walked us through the route, filled with history and stories, in about 50-minutes.